Frequently Asked Questions About Solar

 Solar Topps will custom design a solar electrical system to meet your specific needs depending on the roof available solar roof space and some other factor.

 Q. How long will it take to get my new solar system up and running?

-A. A typical residential roof installation takes about 3-5 days, and a typical commercial installation takes about 1-3 weeks from the day we begin the installation.
+A. A typical residential roof installation takes about few days, and a typical commercial installation takes about few weeks from the day we begin the installation.
 The length of time of the actual installation depends on the complexity of your roof and the number of panels that will be installed.
 The estimated installation time will be included in the design proposal presented to you by Solar Topps.

 Q. What kind of permits are needed to meet local building codes?

-A. As part of our comprehensive service, Solar Topps will obtain all building permits and design your solar electrical system to meet local building codes in your area.
+A. As part of our comprehensive service, Solar Topps will obtain all building permits and design your solar electrical system to meet local building code in your area.
 Solar Topps will arrange the electrical, building and utility inspections and be on-site to make sure that everything is up to code.
 Solar Topps takes care of your project every step of the way.

 Once Your System Is Installed